Hunter Goodman

-Hunter Robert Goodman (born October 8, 1999) is an American professional baseball first baseman and catcher for the Colorado Rockies of Major League Baseball (MLB).
+Hunter Robert Goodman (born October 8, 1999) is an American professional baseball catcher for the Colorado Rockies of Major League Baseball (MLB).
 He made his MLB debut in 2023.
-In 2025, Goodman was named to his first All-Star game.
+Goodman is a two-time All-Star and a Silver Slugger Award winner in 2025.

 Amateur career

-Goodman attended Arlington High School in Arlington, Tennessee, and the University of Memphis, where he played college baseball for the Memphis Tigers for three seasons.
+Goodman attended Arlington High School in Arlington, Tennessee and the University of Memphis, where he played college baseball for the Memphis Tigers for three seasons.
 He batted .326/.367/.573 with 16 doubles, 13 home runs, and 67 runs batted in (RBI) as a freshman and was named the American Athletic Conference (AAC) Newcomer of the Year.

 After the 2019 season, Goodman played collegiate summer baseball for the Hyannis Harbor Hawks of the Cape Cod Baseball League, batted .276/.291/.494, and was named a league all-star.

 He was slashing .357/.416/.743 as a sophomore before the season was cut short due to the coronavirus pandemic.
-Goodman slashed .307/.401/.678 with a school record 21 home runs in his junior season.
+Goodman slashed .307/.401/.678 with a school-record 21 home runs in 2021.